Felipegth/Felipegth/README.md

 ### <div align="center">I'm Felipe Rodrigues, a full-time full-stack freelance developer 👨‍💻 working remotely since January 2021 🚀</div>

+### About

+Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is .NET Core using C #, for future studies I will work with Xamarim.

 - 🔭 I’m currently working on company Talk and Live.